Start9Labs/docs/src/packaging-guide/project-structure.md

 #### init.ts

-- `setupInstall()`: arbitrary code to run when the package is freshly installed.
-In this function, it is common to assign directory permissions or enter default values to the Store.
+- `setupPreInstall()`: arbitrary code to run immediately when the package is freshly installed, _before_ other setup scripts.
+In this function, it is common to assign directory permissions or generate default config files.
+- `setupPostInstall()`: arbitrary code to run when the package is freshly installed, _after_ other setup scripts.
+In this function, it is common to make final changes to the Store or create tasks for the user.
 - `setupUninstall()`: arbitrary code to run on package uninstall.
 It is most commonly used to _undo_ changes made to dependency configs.

 #### interfaces.ts